 When people leave their homes, the order says they must stay at least six feet away from others, except for family members they live with or members of their households.

-Yes.
+A. Yes.
 Businesses, including home-based businesses, may continue operations consisting exclusively of employees or contractors performing activities at their own home or residences (i.e., working from home).

-If you have to go to the store to buy what you need, be sure to shop local & say thanks to the employees who are hard at work stocking shelves.
+A. If you have to go to the store to buy what you need, be sure to shop local & say thanks to the employees who are hard at work stocking shelves.